Doxuno

 PROFIT AND LOSS DISTRIBUTION

 Net profits and losses shall be allocated among Partners in proportion to their respective ownership percentages: David Chen (55%) and Sara Williams (45%).
+The Partners expressly intend this allocation to displace the statutory default rule, under which each partner is entitled to an EQUAL share of partnership profits regardless of capital contributed (RUPA §401(b)).
 Distributions shall be made quarterly, or at such other times as all Partners may agree in writing.
-Consistent with the pass-through regime of I.R.C. § 701, the Partnership shall not itself be subject to federal income tax; each Partner shall separately report their distributive share of Partnership income, gain, loss, deduction, and credit on their individual federal income tax return pursuant to I.R.C. §§ 702 and 704, whether or not any actual distribution of cash has been made.
+Consistent with the pass-through regime of I.R.C. §701, the Partnership shall not itself be subject to federal income tax; each Partner shall separately report their distributive share on their individual federal income tax return pursuant to I.R.C. §§702 and 704, whether or not any cash is actually distributed.

 4.